 ERP-based asset tracking also delivers valuable oversight to effectively plan and make decisions.
 Instead of guessing if asset locations and movements are correct (or second-guessing the numbers you have), a manager can monitor assets from the convenience of a screen, including where assets are, who used them for what purpose and what state they're in.
 Software users can easily determine whether assets are being fully utilized at any given time or if certain assets are sitting idle.

 Mobile barcoding technology extends ERP functionality to mobile apps and handheld devices.
 Using digital process automation, each move or update in status is communicated to your ERP as soon as the change occurs, on-site or out in the field.
-When needed, assets can be diverted or transferred to other locations without risk of being lost or misplaced.
+When needed, assets can be diverted or transferred to other locations without the risk of being lost or misplaced.

 Mobile barcoding is flexible and extensible, enabling users to track and control any type of inventory or materials as well.
 Organizations can approach EAM with the same degree of granularity and oversight as a distributor would its traditional inventory.
 By equipping workers with the critical business data they need at their point of work, you can drive control, oversight and efficiency wherever assets and inventory are managed.